csalmeida/ruby-fundamentals/README.md

 puts 4 % 2
 ```

 Numbers can be assigned to variables like any other object and math assigned operators can be used as well.
-This allows a number to be added, subtracted, divided or multiplied to the value a variable currently holds:
+This allows a number to be added, subtracted, divided or multiplied to the value a variable currently points to:

 ``` ruby
 # object-types/numbers.rb